HL7/davinci-deqm/source/pages/mrp.md

 {% include examplebutton.html example="mrp-indv-report-example1" b_title = "Click Here To See Example Post Bundle with MRP Individual MeasureReport using Task" %}

+{% include examplebutton.html example="multiple-mrp-indv-report-example1" b_title = "Click Here To See Example Post Bundle with MRP Individual MeasureReport for Multiple Patients using Task" %}

 {% include examplebutton.html example="mrp-indv-report-example2" b_title = "Click Here To See Example Post Bundle with MRP Individual MeasureReport using Observation" %}

 ### Summary MeasureReport